httpie/http-prompt/CONTRIBUTING.rst

 Installing Dependent Packages
 -----------------------------

-Make sure you activated your virtualenv first.
+Make sure you activate your virtualenv first.
 It is also recommended to use the latest version of pip.
 You can upgrade it with::

     $ pip install -U pip